By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 It should come as no surprise that intelligent people do better in business.
 Successful people know a great deal about their field of expertise and their job, and the roles of those around them, but it has become clear that to truly succeed, you need more than just the standard intellect.
 The world has become increasingly aware of a type of intelligence that was previously neglected: emotional intelligence.

-Emotional intelligence is not only being able to identify and adapt to your own emotional state, but the emotions of those around you.
+Emotional intelligence is not only being able to identify and adapt to your own emotional state but also the emotions of those around you.
 An emotionally intelligent individual is a strong communicator who can “read the room” and adapt to a variety of social situations.
-Multiple studies have shown that emotionally intelligent people achieve more than their emotionally underdeveloped counterparts in a multitude of way.
+Multiple studies have shown that emotionally intelligent people achieve more than their emotionally underdeveloped counterparts in a multitude of ways.
+Emotional intelligence involves empathy, self-regulation, and interpersonal skills that contribute significantly to professional environments.

 Browse our vast selection of original essay samples, each expertly formatted and styled